Should I buy XC Carbon mountain bike wheels or Aluminum XC mountain bike wheels for my next upgrade?

 The good news is as of late, high end Cross Country carbon mountain bike wheelsets have really come down in price.
 I personally have been eyeing a beautiful XTR set for my bike and will probably pull the trigger soon on the purchase.

-Remember you can always run your aluminum rims when your training, and throw on your carbon wheels for race day.
+Remember you can always run your aluminum rims when you’re training, and throw on your carbon wheels for race day.

 For XC / Cross Country mountain bike racing, UST is the only way to go.
 You should experience reduced overall bike weight and the feel / handling of UST tires simply can’t be matched over running conventional XC tires which use tubes.
 Plus with UST tires if you get a big flat, you can still throw in a tube to get you down the trail.